 This card has a $95 annual fee.

-The American Express Everyday card is the no annual fee version of the Everyday Preferred.
+The Amex EveryDay® Credit Card from American Express is the no annual fee version of the Everyday Preferred.
 Since it doesn’t have an annual fee, it has slightly lower earning rates.
-This card earns 2 Membership Rewards points per dollar spent at grocery stores on the first $6,000 in purchases each year and 1 Membership Reward point per dollar spent on all other purchases.
+This card earns 2x points per dollar spent at grocery stores on the first $6,000 in purchases each year and 1 point per dollar spent on all other purchases.
 Based on the spending pattern above, this card would earn at least 2,700 Membership Rewards points in a month.
+See Rates & Fees.

 This card also offers a 20% bonus if you make 20 or more purchases on your card in a month.
 If you do this, those 2,700 Membership Rewards points would turn into 3,240 Membership Rewards points.